Cultural experiences you can treasure

 As well as supporting local communities and developing individual creativity, the commissions invest in community-based, unfunded and underrepresented artists.
 Artists from these groups face heightened difficulties securing work during the pandemic.

-Rural Arts will work with a range of partners to reach some of the county’s most isolated people.
+Rural Arts worked with a range of partners to reach some of the county’s most isolated people.
 Each commission has been specifically designed to be enjoyed without physical interaction with others, and will be available in a range of accessible and offline formats.

 Keepsake is funded by Arts Council England.